Heights Platform How to Price Your Digital Products or Downloads: 6 Bullet-Proof Strategies

 Check out this article from our blog to learn about all the digital products you can start selling online: 9 Profitable Digital Product Ideas You Can Start Selling Online To Earn Extra Income

-Once you have identified what digital download you want to create and sell, it's time to figure out its pricing.
+Once you have identified what digital download pricing strategy you want to adopt, it's time to figure out the exact numbers.
 So keep reading below to come up with the best price for your digital product.

 #1: Price According to Your Goals